macintacos/macintacos.github.io/content/posts/work-in-progress/index.md

 tags: ['post', 'qmk']
 ---

-As a christmas gift to myself, I decided to get a new keyboard; a keyboard that I had scoffed at using not too long ago because "lol where's all the keys?".
+As a Christmas gift to myself, I decided to get a new keyboard; a keyboard that I had scoffed at using not too long ago because "lol where's all the keys?".
 That keyboard is the [Planck EZ Glow](https://ergodox-ez.com/pages/planck).
 This post is to describe how I have it setup, not to give a whole backstory as to why I decided to get it (that's for me and my journal to know, thank you very much).
 I affectionately refer to my keyboard as the **macinplanck**.

 Some front-matter before I get into things: